Skip to contents

 burnin = 1000L, M = M)

-To summarize the results nicely, we compute equal-tailed 95% confidence intervals for the regression effects.
+To summarize the results nicely, we determine the posterior means and compute equal-tailed 95% credible intervals for the regression effects.

 beta.sc <- post.draws$betas